sahilarora3050/Project/README.md

-# Project
+#Markowitz Model (Modern Portfolio Theory)

-#This is a project on the Markowitz Model(Modern Portfolio Theory)
+#This is a project on the Markowitz Model (Modern Portfolio Theory)
 #It was first formulated by Harry Markowitz back in 1952.
 #It is a portfolio optimaztion model.